Standing stones and ancient monuments in Scotland

 ISLE OF HARRIS

+The road from Northton in southern Harris arches round alongside three-mile long Scarista beach - one of many stretches of golden sand you will see on the west coast of the island.
 From the road you can see the remains of a standing stone arrangement (map grid reference NG 021939) - check out the guide by Robert Pollock.

+Situated in a private garden, the MacDonalds' B&B at number 6 Horgabost, is a Neolithic chambered burial cairn of which only the central setting remains.
 It is clearly visible from the main road at the junction with the road to Glen Horgabost (map grid reference NG 047966).
-Photo on B&B page.

 ISLE OF LEWIS